Al Hofmann: Racing career

 Hofmann won his first national events in 1991, when he won at the Winston Invitational then Dallas and Ponoma's second event.
 He finished in the Top 10 in season points.
 He followed up with three wins in 1992 when he finished third in the season points.
 Hofmann's 1993 season ended with a fourth-place points finish.

 Hofmann acquired major sponsorship backing for the 1994 season from Western Auto.
 Along with wife Helen, Tom Anderson and crew Jimbo Ermolovich, Brian MacDermott, Rob Hyson, Larry Liu, Janet Rantala, Jim Leclair.
 That year the team finished third in the Funny car points, behind Chuck Etchells and John Force and winning only at Houston.

 His highest season points finish was second in 1995 when he won five races.
 Houston, Columbus, Sonoma, Seattle, and Pomona, and runner up finishes at Pomona, Memphis, Topeka and Denver.
 He also chalked up wins at the Budweiser Shootout 1992-94-95.
 Hofmann developed a fierce rivalry with John Force.
 Hofmann described their rivalry as "That was a fun time.
 We played it up for all it was worth."
 He followed the season by finishing fourth in the season points for 1996.
 Anderson left the team in July 1996 and Western Auto's sponsorship of the team ended that year.

 Hofmann started out the 1997 season by winning the Gatornationals, but a fiery crash in the shutdown area after the win led to Hofmann breaking an arm.
 He missed four races in the middle of the season.
 His comeback peaked eight months later with a win at the Revell Nationals in Dallas that October.
 He finished thirteenth in points that season despite missing the four events.
 He raced in the GM Performance Parts dragster through the rest of the decade.

 In 2000 he started driving for Jim Dunn.
 Hofmann left the team after the 2002 Gainesville race and he never raced again.

 Retirement and death

 After his retirement, he started an automobile and street rod restoration business.
 In 2007, Hofmann said, "I sold the business last year and am effectively retired at this point.
 I bought a motorhome and took a trip all over the country with my wife, Susie, who is Johnny West's sister and a former worker on the NHRA Safety Safari team.
 We're just two old racers, riding around together and having a good time."

-Hofmann died March 20, 2008 of a heart attack at his RV park in Eustis, Florida.
+Hofmann died March 20, 2008, of a heart attack at his RV park in Eustis, Florida.

+Son's Tribute

+Wayne Hofmann has used his father's liveries and bodies actively in Nostalgia Funny Car events with the Funny Car Chaos tour with authentic or replica bodies.
+Wayne has raced the 1979 "China Syndrome" Dodge Omni, the 1995 Sears-sponsored Pontiac Firebird, and announced on December 23, 2024 on Facebook he has restored the 1991 Ford Probe body from the Blower Drive Service Funny Car that Al campaigned that year in Funny Car, which he will use in 2025 on Funny Car Chaos.